Michigan Newborn Screening Questions and Answers

 A few drops of blood are drawn from the heel.
 The blood sample is used to fill five circles on a filter paper card (shown below) and allowed to dry.
-It is then sent to the state public health laboratory at the Michigan Department of Community Health (MDCH) for testing.
+It is then sent to the state public health laboratory at the Michigan Department of Health and Human Services (MDHHS) for testing.
 T hese samples are often called dried blood spots (DBS).

 Q. Why are five spots collected?

 Five spots are usually collected to be sure there are enough for all the tests.
 Sometimes not all the spots are suitable for testing, so it helps to have more than are needed.
 In the event there is a positive (abnormal) test, the lab can double check the result with the extra spots.
 Having five spots available limits the number of newborns who need to have their blood drawn again.

 Q. What happens if my baby has a positive (abnormal) screen?

 When there is a positive screen, parents will be contacted by their baby's physician.
 Sometimes only a repeat screening test is needed.
 In other instances, the baby will be referred to a medical management center for a diagnostic work-up and treatment if needed.
 Specialists will be available to work with the family, explaining the condition and next steps that should be taken to assure the best possible health outcome for a baby.

 Q. What happens to the NBS dried blood spot sample after testing is complete?

 The laboratory saves one full blood spot circle for use by the child or family in case it is ever needed in the future.
 Because most babies have normal results and additional testing is not needed, a couple extra spots are often left over.
 All directly identifiable information (name, address, birth date, etc) is removed from these spots.
 They are labeled with a code, and then stored at the Michigan Neonatal Biobank, the storage facility for the Michigan BioTrust for Health.

 Q. What happens when a baby is born at home?